sfermigier/fermigier.com-gridsome/blocks/writing.md

 ### Computer science

-I have written a small number of scientific papers on computer science (more specifically, on software engineering and information management) since 1999:
+I have written (or contributed to) a small number of scientific papers on computer science (more specifically, on software engineering and information management) since 1999:

 * *Lessons learned developing the Nuxeo EP open source, component-based, ECM platform*, ICSSEA 2010 Conference. [[PDF](/assets/pdf/icssea2010.pdf)].

 * *Nuxeo CPS: an open source framework for the development of enterprise content management and collaboration applications*, Proceedings of the 2005 EuroPython conference. [[PDF](/assets/pdf/europython2005.pdf)].

-* *EDOS: Environment for the Development and Distribution of Open Source Software*, 2005.
+* *EDOS: Environment for the Development and Distribution of Open Source Software*, 2005. [[PDF](/assets/pdf/edos-oss05.pdf)]

 * *Le moteur de recherche FermiVista!*, in L'information scientifique et l'outil Internet, Le Micro Bulletin Thématique, CNRS, 1999.